mjp41/InfixLang/README.md

 * Using only union types and dispatch on unions instead of either pattern matching or dynamic dispatch.
 * Using an early parse phase to determine the arity and infix nature of functions.

+## VS Code Extensions

+This project includes VS Code extensions for syntax highlighting:

+- **Infix Language Support**: Syntax highlighting for `.infix` and `.ifx` files
+- **Trieste Syntax Highlighting**: Syntax highlighting for `.trieste` AST files

+The extensions are automatically available in this workspace.
+For other workspaces, copy the extension directories from `vscode-extensions/` to `.vscode/extensions/` and reload VS Code.

 ## Syntax

 The syntax is white space sensitive and uses indentation to denote grouping.